Quiggly hole: Description

 This type of structure was used for storage as well as housing and cooking, and may have had its origins as an expansion of the concept of a root cellar.
 In their most elaborate form, a deep pit is covered by a dome made out of a log frame, then covered by earth.
 Usually entrance is made either by a side hole, or a ladder via the fire hole in the top.
 Today the word quiggly usually only means the archaeological remains, not an active underground house, if one is being spoken of in a story or a history.

 Similar structures are used in the sweat lodges that are common in First Nations communities today, though those are made out of sticks instead of logs, with branches and blankets instead of earth as a covering.
 As with sweat lodges, some quiggly holes were once undoubtedly used for ritual and community as well.

 Range of use

 Although found to a limited degree on the southern British Columbia Coast and Puget Sound where log-frame longhouses and lean-to structures are more common, they are the main trait of native pre-Contact archaeology throughout the Interior cultures, and may have variously been either seasonal or permanent settlements.
 Replacement of quigglies with modern-style housing in the Interior only began in the late 19th century, with individual holdouts of active underground house living into the mid-20th century.
-Efforts to resettle Indigenous peoples of the Interior Plateau in log-cabin villages "modern" housing in the 19th century, relatively speaking were launched by the Missionary Oblates of Mary Immaculate as part of their missionary work.
+Efforts to resettle Indigenous peoples of the Interior Plateau in log-cabin villages, "modern" housing in the 19th century, were launched by the Missionary Oblates of Mary Immaculate as part of their missionary work.